sentriz/reboodt/README.md

 Usage
 -----------
-- commands start with `.` followed by the command name - eg. `.calc` ..
+- commands start with `.` followed by the command name ..
+  - eg. `.calc` ..
 - after the command - a string or variable can be passed as an argument ..
-  - an example of this would be `.qr .last`, which would generate a QR code of the last message said in the channel ..
+  - an example of this would be `.qr .last`, which would generate a [QR code](http://en.wikipedia.org/wiki/QR_code) of the last message said in the channel ..
   - the arguments don't have to be just a string or just a variable either, they can be mixed up ..
     - eg. `.say the current time is .time on the server` ..
-- to create a command/variable - make a copy of `files/template.txt` for dir `plugins/`, rename to `your_plugin.py`, and modify ..
+- to create a command/variable ..
+  - make a copy of `files/template.txt` for dir `plugins/` ..
+  - rename to `your_plugin.py`, and modify ..

 Commands